v8/v8.dev/src/blog/non-backtracking-regexp.md

 The non-backtracking algorithm can be extended to support most features of JavaScript RegExps, for example word boundaries or the calculation of (sub)match boundaries.
 Unfortunately, backreferences, lookahead and lookbehind cannot be supported without major changes that alter asymptotic worst-case complexity.

-V8’s new RegExp engine is based on this algorithm and its implementation in the [re2](https://github.com/google/re2) and [rust regex](https://github.com/rust-lang/regex) libraries.
+V8’s new RegExp engine is based on this algorithm and its implementation in the [re2](https://github.com/google/re2) and [Rust regex](https://github.com/rust-lang/regex) libraries.
 The algorithm is discussed in much more depth than here in an excellent [series of blog posts](https://swtch.com/~rsc/regexp/) by Russ Cox, who is also the original author of the re2 library.